wjakob/nanobind/docs/api_cmake.rst

      ``PROTECT_STACK`` flag.
 Either way, is not recommended that you use nanobind in a setting where it presents an attack surface.

-   - In non-debug compilation modes, it strips internal symbol names from the resulting binary, which leads to a substantial size reduction.
+   - It sets the default symbol visibility to ``hidden`` so that only functions and types specifically marked for export generate symbols in the resulting binary.
+This substantially reduces the size of the generated binary.

-     This behavior can be disabled using the optional ``NOSTRIP`` argument.
+   - In release builds, it strips unreferenced functions and debug information names from the resulting binary.
+This can substantially reduce the size of the generated binary and can be disabled using the optional ``NOSTRIP`` argument.

-   - Link-time optimization (LTO) is *not active* by default; benefits compared to pybind11 are relatively low, and this tends to make linking a build bottleneck.
-That said, the optional ``LTO`` argument can be specified to enable LTO in non-debug modes.
+   - Link-time optimization (LTO) is *not active* by default; benefits compared to pybind11 are relatively low, and this can make linking a build bottleneck.
+That said, the optional ``LTO`` argument can be specified to enable LTO in release builds.

 .. _lowlevel-cmake: